 Let us look at some of the parameters that define project success:

 Everyone wants to lead successful projects, but that is easier said than done.
 Just like Rome was not built in a day, projects cannot be made successful overnight but require careful planning, prepping and relentless pursuit of quality.
 The principles of project management define the criteria that must be pursued to ensure project success.
-Successful project managers strictly follow these principles and deliver successful projects and portfolios.
+These principles are strictly followed by successful project managers who have completed PMP certification training.